OPERA-Cal-Val/calval-CSLC/README.md

 python -m ipykernel install --user --name calval_CSLC_ALE
 ```

-2. Installing PyCuAmpcor and the python dependencies to run the RLE notebooks
+### Installing PyCuAmpcor and the python dependencies to run the RLE notebooks
 PyCuAmpcor is included in ISCE2, and can be compiled/installed by CMake or SCons, together with ISCE2 or as a standalone version.
 An installation guide can be found at [isce-framework](https://github.com/isce-framework/isce2#building-isce).

-Refer to `environment_RLE.yml` for an explicit list of software dependencies
+Refer to `environment_RLE.yml` for an explicit list of software dependencies.

-Using conda to install dependencies:
+Use conda to install dependencies:
 ```
 conda install mamba
 mamba env create -f environment_RLE.yml